 We now turn to our results regarding the evolution of income inequality in the Middle East over the 1990-2016 period.
-We should stress again that the data sources at our disposal are insufficient to properly analyze trends in inequality.
+We stress again that the data sources at our disposal are insufficient to properly analyze trends in inequality.
 In our benchmark estimates, we find a declining inequality trend at the regional level between 1990 and 2010, followed by a rising trend between 2010 and 2016.
 However these are trends of relatively small magnitude, and it is unclear whether these are robust findings (more on this below).
-As a first order approximation, our main finding - and probably the only robust one - is that income concentration is very high and approximately constant in the Middle East region taken as a whole).
+As a first order approximation, our main finding - and probably the only robust one - is that income concentration is very high and approximately constant in the Middle East region taken as a whole.
 The fact that inequality remains extreme for all years over the period provides further evidence for the robustness of this result.

-According to our benchmark estimates, the top 10% income share fluctuates around 60%-70% of total income between 1990 and 2016, while the bottom 50% income share fluctuates around 5%-10% of total income (see Figure 8a).
+According to our benchmark estimates, the top 10% income share fluctuates around 60%-70% of total income between 1990 and 2016, while the bottom 50% income share fluctuates around 5%-10% of total income (Figure 3a).
 We have constructed a large number of variant estimates, and these orders of magnitude appear to be robust.
-When we move from market-exchange-rate estimates (which we use as benchmark series) to purchasing-power-parity estimates, inequality levels decline a little bit - as one might expect (see Figure 8b).
-When we change the geographical definition of the Middle East by excluding Turkey (a country whose average income is intermediate between the poorest countries - Egypt, Iraq, Syria, Yemen, etc. - and the oil-rich Gulf countries, and which therefore is likely to moderate inequality at the regional level), we find somewhat higher inequality levels (see Figure 8b).
-Finally, inequality levels remain extremely high, independently from the fraction of missing income (the gap between national income and total survey income) that we attribute to nationals in Gulf countries.
-Figure 9a display top income shares for each country in 2016, depending on different scenarios (we impute missing income to nationals so that the average income in the survey (augmented by the imputation) represents 30, 50, 70 or 100% of the average national income).
-Figures 9b-c show how these different variants affect inequality at the regional levels (even if we attribute proportionally the missing national income to both foreigners and nationals, and not only to nationals, inequality remains extreme).
+When we move from market-exchange-rate estimates (which we use as benchmark series) to purchasing-power-parity estimates, inequality levels decline a little bit - as one might expect (Figure 3b).
+When we change the geographical definition of the Middle East by excluding Turkey (a country whose average income is intermediate between the poorest countries - Egypt, Iraq, Syria, Yemen, etc. - and the oil-rich Gulf countries, and which therefore is likely to moderate inequality at the regional level), we find higher inequality levels.

+Finally, inequality remains extremely high, independently of the fraction of missing income (the gap between national income and total survey income) that we attribute to nationals in Gulf countries.
+Figure 4 display top income shares for each country in 2016, depending on different scenarios: we impute missing income to nationals so that the average income in the survey (augmented by the imputation) represents 30, 50, 70 or 100% of the average national income.

-As one can see from Figures 10a-10b, where we compare the evolution of the top 10% and top 1% income shares in the Middle East and other world regions between 1990 and 2016, the striking fact is that income inequality has always been much higher in the Middle East.
+As one can see from Figure 5a, where we compare the evolution of the top 10% income share in the Middle East and other world regions between 1990 and 2016, the striking fact is that income inequality has always been much higher in the Middle East.
 19 The inequality gap was particularly large in 1990 (in a way, the Middle East has been a pioneer region in terms of extreme inequality).
-The gap decreased during the 1990s-2000s, as other world regions gradually became more unequal, but remains substantial, and the Middle East continues to lead the world inequality ranking (with the possible exception of South Africa).
+The gap decreased during the 1990s-2000s, as other world regions gradually became more unequal, but it remains substantial, and the Middle East continues to lead the world inequality ranking (with the possible exception of South Africa).
 20